Next Chapter | Previous Chapter | Contents | Index

 offset part.
 The segment should be stored second in memory, and therefore

 must be pushed first.
-(Of course,
+(Of course, would

 have been a shorter instruction than